apache/nuttx/boards/arm/stm32/stm3210e-eval/README.txt

       is enabled in the NuttX configuration, then the RTC provides higher resolution time and completely replaces the system timer for purpose of date and time.
     CONFIG_RTC_FREQUENCY - If CONFIG_RTC_HIRES is defined, then the
       frequency of the high resolution RTC must be provided.
 If CONFIG_RTC_HIRES is not defined, CONFIG_RTC_FREQUENCY is assumed to be one.
     CONFIG_RTC_ALARM - Enable if the RTC hardware supports setting of an alarm.
-      A callback function will be executed when the alarm goes off
+      A callback function will be executed when the alarm goes off.

   In hi-res mode, the STM32 RTC operates only at 16384Hz.
 Overflow interrupts are handled when the 32-bit RTC counter overflows every 3 days and 43 minutes.